 Property, Plant and Equipment are revalued on a three year cycle in accordance with RICS guidance.
-All assets were revalued at 31st March 2019 by the Authority's valuer, Mr Bernard White (MRICS) of Bell Ingram.
-The accounting policies provide further information on revaluation and depreciation policies.
-An Interim valuation was carried out at 31st March 2020 to confirm whether values needed to be amended for material changes, this interim valuation confirms that there is no such requirement in 2019-20.
+All assets were revalued at 31st March 2019 by the Authority's

 The significant assumptions applied in estimating the fair values are:

 - The Authority has good title to the property and that they are not subject to any unusual or onerous restrictions; - No deleterious or hazardous materials nor techniques have been used in the construction of the property from past or present uses - There are no environmental factors which would cause the valuation to alter.